Unless arrangements are worked out in advance,

 then we can try to set up an appointment.

-We will try our best to match our times with yours;
+I will try my best to match my times with yours;

 I will inform you in class or on the discussion board